Do Subliminals Really Work?

 In addition to traditional diet therapy, half of the subjects received real subliminal affirmations and half received neutral subliminal messages.
 In both trials, the halves receiving the real subliminal messages lost more weight than the halves who got a neutral message.
 Women who received subliminal affirmations kept losing even more weight after the experiment was over.

 In another of Dr. Becker’s controlled experiments using subliminal stimuli, separate groups were asked to guess a three-digit number.
 One group was exposed beforehand to the number subliminally embedded in a hissing sound referred to as pink noise.

 In three separate experiments, an average of 77% of those exposed to the subliminal numbers beforehand guessed correctly.
 In comparison, only 10% of those in the control group who weren’t exposed to subliminal numbers guessed correctly.

 This confirms that subliminal messages are perceived at a nonconscious level.

 Excerpts from Scientific American Article

-A Scientific American article by Victoria Stern on September 1, 2015 summarizes a rise, fall and rise again of subliminal messaging.
+A Scientific American article by Victoria Stern on September 1, 2015, summarizes a rise, fall, and rise again of subliminal messaging.
 Here is a summary of the more recent history demonstrating that subliminal messaging has real effects.

-Early 2000s: Research continued to indicate that subliminal messages influence perceptions.
+The early 2000s: Research continued to indicate that subliminal messages influence perceptions.
 However, the effects are just subtler than we thought.

 2006: Studies have demonstrated that subliminal messages in advertising may work in certain situations.
 For instance, a 2006 study found that when participants were flashed an image of a particular brand of beverage, they were more likely to choose that beverage brand to quench their thirst.
 This only worked when participants were already thirsty.
 Another study showed that hiding images related to thirst in an episode of The Simpsons actually made people more thirsty.